Skip to content

 No voting issue has been more heavily litigated than the ballot dating requirement since Pennsylvania created no-excuse mail voting in 2019.
 Since then, a series of lawsuits — and conflicting rulings from state and federal judges — have resulted in a whipsaw back-and-forth where undated ballots are counted one election, then excluded the next.
 Some counties, like Montgomery County, have broadly interpreted the law to allow them to accept more incorrectly dated ballots — like accepting ballots that use the international method of day before month or ballots that exclude the day but include the month and year.

 Heading into November, prevailing rulings from both state and federal courts agree: Undated ballots should not be counted.
-But pending legal challenges could still upend that status quo.
+The Pennsylvania Supreme Court reiterated that status quo Oct.
+5, when it refused to take up an emergency petition brought by a coalition of voting rights groups seeking reconsideration of the issue.

-They’re also pursuing separate arguments before a U.S. district court, contending that the rejection of undated ballots disproportionately affects lower income and nonwhite communities.
+They’re also pursuing separate arguments before a U.S. District Court, contending that the rejection of undated ballots disproportionately affects lower-income and nonwhite communities.
+But election lawyers on both sides of the political divide say it’s unlikely there will be a significant ruling in either of the federal cases before Election Day.

 Why it matters